Master Course Applied & Environmental Geoscience (AEG)

-The M.Sc. program "Applied & Environmental Geoscience" is an international research-oriented two-year study program targeting at the evaluation of environmental problems and the development of ecologically and economically sound mitigation measures.
-Special emphasis is given on environmental problems in the subsurface such as industrial, urban and agricultural pollution of drinking water supplies from groundwater resources, the non-sustainable use of natural resources, the impact of short and long term waste disposal, use of geothermal energy, impact of climate and land-use change on soil and water quality, among others.
+The M.Sc. program "Applied & Environmental Geoscience" (AEG) is an international research-oriented study program focusing on the evaluation and solution of environmental problems.
+Special emphasis is given to environmental problems in the subsurface such as the pollution of drinking water supplies from groundwater resources, the non-sustainable use of natural resources, the impact of short and long term waste disposal, the impact of climate and land-use change on soil and water quality.

 The program is designed for students holding an undergraduate degree in natural sciences or engineering, who are interested in a process-oriented, research-driven graduate education in environmental geosciences following multidisciplinary approaches.
 A good background in mathematics, chemistry, and physics is required.
 Undergraduate training in geosciences or environmental sciences is helpful but not requested.
 Capabilities of independent problem solving are important and will be further developed within the educational program.

 By choosing the appropriate elective modules students can specialize in either

 - Environmental Physics and Environmental Modeling.

 Modules of the MSc Geowissenschaften (which are parially taught in German) can be chosen as elective courses to combine Applied & Environmental Geoscience with other fields of geology.